PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

         Overview
         ^^^
-        In this section, we show how CPO implements an approximation to the update :eq:`cpo-eq-10` that can be efficiently computed, even when optimizing policies with thousands of parameters.
+        In this section, we show how CPO implements an approximation to the update :eq:`cpo-eq-10`, even when optimizing policies with thousands of parameters.
-        To address the issue of approximation and sampling errors that arise in practice and the potential violations described by Proposition 2, CPO proposes to tighten the constraints by constraining the upper bounds of the extra costs instead of the extra costs themselves.
+        To address the issue of approximation and sampling errors that arise in practice and the potential violations described by :bdg-ref-info-line:`Proposition 2<Proposition 2>`, CPO proposes to tighten the constraints by constraining the upper bounds of the extra costs instead of the extra costs themselves.

     .. grid-item-card::
         :class-item: sd-font-weight-bold sd-fs-6